Kyle-Borth/NooroWeather/README.md

 ## WeatherAPI.com API Key

-This app requires and API Key provide by WeatherAPI.com to function properly.
+This app requires and API Key provided by WeatherAPI.com to function properly.

 1. If you have not done so already, create an account here https://www.weatherapi.com/signup.aspx
 2. Once you are logged in, your API key can be found at the top of your profile screen